Kurt St. Thomas: Bengoolie

 In 2025, St. Thomas also co-wrote and directed the short film Bengoolie for the Philadelphia 48 Hour Film Project, where it won awards for Best Costume Design and Best Visual Effects.

+Data Hum

+In 2026, St. Thomas directed and produced the short film Data Hum for the 2026 Baltimore 48 Hour Film Project, where it won five awards including the Audience Award.

 Other projects

 After leaving WFNX, St. Thomas went on to work for Clive Davis at Arista Records in 1995.

 In 2001, he began working as an executive for the indie record label Tommy Boy Music.
 While at Tommy Boy, he directed music videos for the label's artists, Rustic Overtones.